CurtisGreen/dallas-area-transit-alliance/_posts/august-2024-newsletter.md

 As a reminder, the public meetings we plan on attending are back to back - the DART Board meeting is Tuesday evening, and the Dallas City Council meeting is Wednesday morning.
 If you can only attend one, Dallas residents should prioritize attending the Dallas City Council meeting.

-To get the latest updates and news, follow DATA's social media at [https://dallasareatransitalliance.org/contact](https://dallasareatransitalliance.org/contact).
+To get the latest updates and news, follow DATA's social media listed at [https://dallasareatransitalliance.org/contact](https://dallasareatransitalliance.org/contact).